singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 ]
 ```

+It's pretty simple, with the name of the file used as the name of the object and each of these has a title and some content defined.

 #### 10. Edit configuration
-Alas, finally the wait is over and we arrive at the `config.json` file, in which we set up various project settings, including our stylesheet asset bundle
+Alas, finally the wait is over and we arrive at the `config.json` file, in which we set up various project settings, including our stylesheet asset bundle.

 Open up the default `config.json` file [here](https://github.com/laktek/punch/blob/master/lib/default_config.js) and take a look and use it as a reference when making your own configuration.
 The settings you see in the default file are probably fine, but we did add some of the configuration options from the default file into our own configuration file.